-RULE 50 - KNEEING
+RULE 50 - KNEEING Slapping either knee with the palm of

-Slapping either knee with the palm of the hand, while keeping both skates on the ice. $\label{eq:slapping}$
+Slapping either knee with the palm of the hand, while keeping both skates on the ice. $% \label{eq:state}$

 RULE 51 - ROUGHING / FIGHTING Fist clenched and arm extended out to the side of the body.